 - 2nd Edition Maztica Campaign boxed set.
 The Mazticans use cocoa beans and ears of mayz (corn) as money.

-- Giff in Spelljammer use smokepowder as currency and prefer to be paid in it.
+- Giff in Spelljammer use smokepowder (gunpowder) as currency and prefer to be paid in it.

-- Also in Mystara, high-end coinage in the magocracy of Glantri is permeated with magic, which wealthy wizards can utilize to aid in certain arcane laboratory procedures.
+- High-end coinage in The Magocracy of Glantri is permeated with magic, which wealthy wizards can utilize to aid in certain arcane laboratory procedures.

 - Deadlands: Hell on Earth: Although the game itself uses dollar values for convenience, it mentions that most places operate on a barter system and any spare 'cash' the characters have is usually in the form of easily transportable luxury items.
 Also, bullets are hard currency pretty much everywhere, due to consistently high demand and low or non-existent production.